 |Davoud Aghamohamadi1, Mehdi Khanbabayi Gol2

 |1Department of Anesthesiology, Medicine Faculty, Imam Reza Medical, Tabriz University of Medical Sciences, Tabriz, Iran

-2Responsible for the Nursing Research Committee of Imam Reza Hospital, Nursing & Midwifery Faculty, Tabriz University of Medical Sciences, Tabriz, Iran
+2Responsible for the Nursing Research Committee of Imam Reza Hospital, Nursing and Midwifery Faculty, Tabriz University of Medical Sciences, Tabriz, Iran

-Keywords : Breast cancer, Checklist, Reliability, Pain control, Validity
+Keywords : Validity, Pain, Checklist, Reliability, Pain control

-Materials and Methods: The present research was a methodological study conducted in Tabriz from 2018 to 2019.
+Materials and Methods: The present methodological study was conducted in Tabriz from 2018 to 2019.
 The participants consisted of 340 patients who were selected based on the inclusion and exclusion criteria.
-The study was carried out in four stages including interviews with patients and elicitation of experts? views and opinions, checklist validity assessment, finalization of items, and questionnaire reliability assessment.
-The data were statistically analyzed using the inter-cluster correlation test and the Kuder-Richardson Formula 20 (KR-20) in SPSS-19.
+The study was carried out in four stages including interviews with patients and the elicitation of experts? views and opinions, checklist validity assessment, the finalization of the items, and finally, questionnaire reliability assessment.
+Eventually, the data were statistically analyzed using the inter-cluster correlation test and the Kuder-Richardson Formula 20 (KR-20) in SPSS-19.

-Conclusions: The final checklist entitled ?Pain Diagnosis and Drug Prescription for Breast Cancer Patients” was an appropriate tool for precise determination of the severity of pain and type and dosage of postoperative analgesics.
+Conclusions: The final checklist entitled ?Pain Diagnosis and Drug Prescription for Breast Cancer Patients? was an appropriate tool for the precise determination of the severity of pain in addition to the type and dosage of postoperative analgesics.

 Cite By, Google Scholar